High School Program

 - Complete all employee health requirements, typically including a tuberculosis (Tb) test and physical examination

-- Submit legal work documentation, e.g. legal work permits if the intern is under the age of 18 and will be returning to high school in the fall 2020.
+- Submit legal work documentation, e.g. legal work permits if the intern is under the age of 18 and will be returning to high school in the fall of 2024.
 You may access the US Citizenship and Immigration Services I-9 form details online at this link for reference.

 Do I need a student work permit to participate?

-Interns selected to participate in KP LAUNCH programs must provide a work permit to Talent Acquisition during the employment screening if he or she will be enrolled in high school in the fall 2020.
-High school graduates from the class of 2020 are not required to submit a work permit.
+Interns selected to participate in KP LAUNCH programs must provide a work permit to Talent Acquisition during the employment screening if they will be enrolled in high school in the fall of 2024.
+High school graduates from the class of 2023 are not required to submit a work permit.
 See the California Department of Education website for additional information.

 Which program do I apply to?